-Measure the number of transactions, along with the revenue and profit generated by your Shopping Ads with conversion cart reporting.
-If you use Google Ads conversion tracking (GACT), you can submit cart data for purchase or sale conversions.
-If you do not already have conversion tracking in place, you’ll need to set up conversion tracking.
+Measure the number of transactions, along with the revenue and profit generated by your Search and Shopping Ads with Conversion with Cart Data (CwCD) reporting.
+If you use Google Ads conversion tracking (GACT), you can submit cart data.
+If you don’t have conversion tracking in place, you’ll need to set up conversion tracking.

-An ad click on one of the products you feature through Google Ads may lead to sales of other products.
-See which items are purchased after your ads are clicked, which products are most likely to convert, and which items are your top sellers.
+A click on an ad may lead to sale of products different than those actually featured.
+Conversions with Cart Data enables you to view which items are purchased after your ads are clicked, which items are most likely to convert, and which items are your top sellers.

 - Detailed reporting on items sold